clayton-h-costa/pv_faultsim/README.md

 # Files:
 * 1 - Main.m
   * This MATLAB Script controls all other files
   *	1.1 - The simulations will run in batches.
-If you set to run 2000 lines of data within a 10 batch amount, for instance, it will run 200 simulations of 10 data each.
+If you set to run 2000 lines of data with batches = 10, for instance, it will run 200 simulations with 10 data each.
   *	1.2 - When you run this file, a ".mat" file will be created for each fault.
 Whenever a simulation finished, it will update the file correspondent to the current case with the features.
   *	1.3 - The features save in each file are: VS1 (Voltage at String1), VS2 (Voltage at String2), IS1 (Current at String1), IS2 (Current at String2), VP1 (AC Voltage [Grid]), IP1 (AC Current), G (Irradiance) and T (Temperature)
   *	1.4 - The matrices will be  AxB, where A is the simulation number and B is iteration within A